RayhanDamn/AgeAnomaly/README.md

 ```
 cd AgeAnomaly
 ```
-3. Open `index.html` in any browser manually.
+3. Click the `index.html` file and open it in any browser.
 Or, in terminal:
 ```
 open index.html
 ```

-Any issues / commits are welcome!
+#### Any issues / commits are welcome!